lucia-auth/lucia/documentation/collection/main/learn/start-here/introduction.md

 ```

 Lucia aims to work well with any modern web frameworks and supports run-times other than Node such as Cloudflare edge workers.

+One important to remember is **Lucia is a server side library**.
+Every API provided by the core Lucia library should only be used on the server.